Submitted by Andrew Steger on Thu, 07/29/2021 - 16:30

 What Do Oncology Nurses Do?

-A day in the life of an oncology nurse varies depending on the workplace and the unique needs of each patient.
+A day in the life of an oncology nurse varies depending on the workplace and each patient's unique needs.

-For example, some oncology nurses may work in an outpatient clinic where they coordinate care and administer chemotherapy.
-Other oncology nurses may work in the hospital setting and provide care for patients who are undergoing interventions to treat their cancer (e.g. surgery or bone marrow transplant).
+For example, some oncology nurses may work in an outpatient clinic, coordinating care and administering chemotherapy.
+Other oncology nurses may work in the hospital setting and care for patients undergoing interventions to treat their cancer (e.g., surgery or bone marrow transplant).

-Additionally, hospital-based oncology nurses will often also treat patients who experience complications during their course of treatment (fever or sepsis) as well as disease progression.
-No matter the setting, oncology nurses collaborate closely with the interdisciplinary team and are essential for care coordination and educating and supporting the patient and the patient’s family and caregivers.
+Additionally, hospital-based oncology nurses will often treat patients who experience complications during treatment (fever or sepsis) and disease progression.
+No matter the setting, oncology nurses collaborate closely with the interdisciplinary team and are essential for care coordination and educating and supporting the patient, family, and caregivers.

 With that in mind, the general tasks of an oncology nurse include: